Attica: Places of worship

 Even though archaeological ruins of religious importance are found in nearly the whole area of Attica, the most important are those found in Eleusis.
 The worship of the goddesses Demeter and Cora, beginning in the Mycenaean period, continued until the late years of antiquity.

 Many other types of worship can be traced to the prehistory.
 For example, the worship of Pan and the Nymphs was common in many areas of Attica such as Marathon, Parnes and Ymittos.
 The god of wine, Dionysus, was worshipped mainly in the area of Icaria, now the suburb of Dionysus.
 Iphigeneia and Artemis were worshipped in Brauron, Artemis in Rafina, Athena on Sounion, Aphrodite on Iera Odos, and Apollo in Daphne.

 The festival of Chalceia was celebrated every autumn in Attica.
-The festival honored the gods Hephaestus and Athena Ergane.
+The festival honoured the gods Hephaestus and Athena Ergane.
 In the deme of Athmonon, in modern-day Marousi, the Athmoneia games were also celebrated.

 Medieval period

 View over the excavation site towards Eleusis.

 After the period of antiquity, Attica came under Roman, Byzantine, Venetian, and Ottoman rule.
 In the Roman period, the Scandinavian Heruli tribe raided Athens and Attica in 267 AD, destroying most of the city and laying waste to the countryside.
 During the Byzantine period Athens was an important mid-sized city.
 In 396 Attica was invaded by the Goths under the command of Alaric.
-Attica's population diminished in comparison to the neighboring area of Boeotia.
+Attica's population diminished in comparison to the neighbouring area of Boeotia.

 The sites of historical interest date to the 11th and 12th centuries, when Attica was under the rule of the Franks.
 The great monastery of Dafni, that was built under Justinian I's rule, is an isolated case that does not signify a widespread development of Attica during the Byzantine period.
 On the other hand, the buildings built during the 11th and 12th centuries show a greater development that continued during the rule of the Franks, who did not impose strict rule.

 From the 14th century onwards, the Arvanites came to Attica from what is today southern Albania.
 They were mostly invited as mercenaries by the local Greek lords.

 During the Ottoman rule, Athens enjoyed some rights.
 However, that was not the case for the villages of Attica.
-Great areas were possessed by the Turks, who terrorized the population with the help of sipahis.
+Great areas were possessed by the Turks, who terrorised the population with the help of sipahis.
 The monasteries of Attica played a crucial role in preserving the Greek element of the villages.

 In spite of its conquerors, Attica managed to maintain its traditions.
 This fact is proved by the preservation of ancient toponyms such as Oropos, Dionysus, Eleusis, and Marathon.
 During the Greek War of Independence in the 1820s, the peasants of Attica were the first to revolt (April 1821), occupying Athens and seizing the Acropolis that was handed over to the Greek revolutionaries in June 1822.